 Fun Fact: Dreaming about an ex can mean many different things depending on the context of your dream.
 You may have recently encountered someone who subconsciously reminds you of a previous relationship, or you may be experiencing cold feet prior to a major life change.

-Interesting Fact: Dreaming of a loved one dying could be a sign that there’s something wrong with your current relationship with them.
+Interesting Fact: One of the values in Hawaii is called `Ohana, which means “family.”
+Dreaming of a loved one dying could be a sign that there’s something wrong with your current relationship with them.
 You could be afraid of losing them or them leaving you.

 Interesting Fact: Iowa experienced 69 tornadoes in 2018.
 That makes Iowa the second-highest state for number of tornadoes last year, second to Louisiana.

 Interesting Fact: Dreaming of being dumped by your significant other could trace back to trauma from abandonment issues, personal insecurities, or a representation of your general fear of being left alone.